lavolp3/MMM-Buienalarm/README.md

 I wanted to make it bigger and more prominent on the mirror and use a chartjs graph because of their great library I also tried to have it look a bit more like the buienalarm Android App.

-The module now uses chart.js for the chart and a gradinet fill to show intensity of the rain.
+The module now uses chart.js for the chart and a gradient fill to show intensity of the rain.

 ## Installation